-The VT G.A.M.E.R.
-Lab is a small laboratory facility dedicated to investigating the social impact of video games, immersive virtual environments, simulations, and related media technologies.
+The Virginia Tech Gaming and Media Effects Laboratory (VT G.A.M.E.R.
+Lab) is a small laboratory facility dedicated to investigating the social impact of video games, immersive virtual environments, simulations, and related media technologies.

 Current projects being explored at the G.A.M.E.R.
 Lab include: